Why Same Sex Couples Need a Will

 Same sex relationships

-However, just because same sex marriages are not legally recognised in Australia, there are no limitations on same sex couples preparing a will that leaves part/all of their estate to their spouse.
+Regardless of whether same sex couples are married or in a defacto relationship, there are no limitations on same sex couples preparing a will that leaves part/all of their estate to their partner.

-In most instances, if you are in a de facto relationship and die intestate, your partner will be entitled to all or part of your estate.
+In most instances, if you are in a de facto relationship and die intestate, your partner will be entitled to all or part of your estate, if you do not have any children.
 If there are doubts about the relationship status of two individuals, the Domestic Relationship Register (Victorian Registry of Births, Deaths and Marriages) can be useful proof.

 From 1 September 2016, same sex couples will be allowed to adopt children.
 This will have implications, on how an estate is distributed if someone dies intestate; as children adopted by same-sex couples will be classified as their children (and not step or foster children).
 As such, an adopted child may be entitled to receive a portion of the estate and have the right to challenge a will in Court to obtain a higher share.